Top 10 Diabetes Medications for Controlling your Blood Sugar Levels

 Read More: Connections Between Diabetes and Hypertension.

-These help in lowering the amount of blood sugar released by the liver.
+Cleveland Clinic says that Biguanides help reduce blood sugar levels by limiting the amount of glucose produced and released by your liver into the bloodstream.
+Additionally, they increase the sensitivity of your skeletal muscles to insulin, allowing these muscles to absorb glucose more efficiently for energy use.
 The liver stores the excess sugar from your blood to use later.
 Your body uses the stored sugar for boosting instant energy or between meals.
 The medicines of this class make your body cells more sensitive to insulin action.
 Hence, your blood glucose levels drop with these oral medicines.

 Popular Brand Names